 Weight Bias & Stigma > Policy Makers

-Although most states in the U.S. have anti-bullying laws to help protect youth against bullying, only three state laws (Maine, New Hampshire, and New York) enumerate ‘body weight’ or ‘physical appearance’ as characteristics that place youth at risk for being bullied.
-Given that weight-based bullying is one of the most prevalent forms of bullying in the school setting, it important to advocate for the enumeration of ‘body weight’ in anti-bullying policies and laws to more comprehensively protect youth with overweight or obesity who are frequent targets of harassment.
+Policies are also needed to help reduce weight-based bullying in youth.
+Children and adolescents are frequent targets of victimization and harassment because of their weight.
+Although most states in the U.S. have anti-bullying laws to help protect youth against bullying, only three state laws (Maine, New Hampshire, and New York) include ‘body weight’ or ‘physical appearance’ as characteristics that place youth at risk for being bullied.
+Given that weight-based bullying is one of the most prevalent forms of bullying in the school setting, it is important to advocate for the enumeration of ‘body weight’ in anti-bullying policies and laws to more comprehensively protect youth with overweight or obesity who are frequent targets of harassment.

 View our resources on Enumeration of Weight in Anti-bullying Policies and Model School-Based Anti-Bullying Policy to learn more about the importance of including body weight in anti-bullying legislation, as well as key components that should be included in school-based anti-bullying policies.